sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/searching-for-logged-data.md

 * **Elaboration** - it reports the elaboration details, such as the application, service code, elaboration state and its transaction id; apart from that, there is also a sub panel containing the input and output for the elaboration, better described below

-* **logged messages** - every message can be related to errors or other informative messages; each message include: message type \(fatal error, error, informative message, detailed message, finest message\), message date code, message text, optional file name
+* **Logs** - every message can be related to errors or other informative messages; each message include: message type \(fatal error, error, informative message, detailed message, finest message\), message date code, message text, optional file name

-* **files** - list of files managed by this elaboration; for each file it is reported the elaboration outcome: still in progress or completed
+* **Files** - list of files managed by this elaboration; for each file it is reported the elaboration outcome: still in progress or completed

+---

 The "**Elaboration restart**" button can be helpful when the current elaboration has failed.
 In such a scenario, the error can be due to an erroneous input content.
 Let's take the case of a web service containing a data not correct/valid/too long, etc.

+---

-Thanks to the elaboration detail window and the "Log" folder the exact error is identified.
+Thanks to the elaboration detail window and the "**Log**" folder the exact error is identified.
 If it depends on erroneous input data, it can be correct by pressing on "Elaboration restart": this will open an input dialog to edit the input content \(**only the request body can be changed**\).
 Finally, press the "Play" button to re-execute the process and create a new elaboration

 ![](/assets/Schermata 2020-02-24 alle 12.29.26.png)